Ceramic glaze: Colour and decoration

 Underglaze decoration is applied before the glaze, usually to unfired pottery ("raw" or "greenware") but sometimes to "biscuit"-fired (an initial firing of some articles before the glazing and re-firing).
 A wet glaze—usually transparent—is applied over the decoration.
 The pigment fuses with the glaze, and appears to be underneath a layer of clear glaze; generally the body material used fires to a whitish colour.
 The best known type of underglaze decoration is the blue and white porcelain first produced in China, and then copied in other countries.
 The striking blue color uses cobalt as cobalt oxide or cobalt carbonate.
-However many of the imitative types, such as Delftware, have brownish earthenware bodies, which are given a white tin-glaze and either inglaze or overglaze decoration.
+However many of the imitative types, such as Delftware, have off-white or even brown earthenware bodies, which are given a white tin-glaze and either inglaze or overglaze decoration.
 With the English invention of creamware and other white-bodied earthenwares in the 18th century, underglaze decoration became widely used on earthenware as well as porcelain.

 Overglaze decoration is applied on top of a fired layer of glaze, and generally uses colours in "enamel", essentially glass, which require a second firing at a relatively low temperature to fuse them with the glaze.
 Because it is only fired at a relatively low temperature, a wider range of pigments could be used in historic periods.
 Overglaze colors are low-temperature glazes that give ceramics a more decorative, glassy look.
 A piece is fired first, this initial firing being called the glost firing, then the overglaze decoration is applied, and it is fired again.
 Once the piece is fired and comes out of the kiln, its texture is smoother due to the glaze.

 Other methods are firstly inglaze, where the paints are applied onto the glaze before firing, and then become incorporated within the glaze layer during firing.
 This works well with tin-glazed pottery, such as maiolica, but the range of colours was limited to those that could withstand a glost firing, as with underglaze.
 Coloured glazes, where the pigments are mixed into the liquid glaze before it is applied to the pottery, are mostly used to give a single colour to a whole piece, as in most celadons, but can also be used to create designs in contrasting colours, as in Chinese sancai ("three-colour") wares, or even painted scenes.

 Many historical styles, for example Japanese Imari ware, Chinese doucai and wucai, combine the different types of decoration.
 In such cases the first firing for the body, any underglaze decoration and glaze is typically followed by a second firing after the overglaze enamels have been applied.